-The business portion of Los Angeles is quite handsome, and it is only in the American portion of the town that the streets are laid out with that painful regularity common to most American cities.
-The original Spanish quarter, not now, however, occupied by from seven to ten years of age; from the age of twelve until they cease bearing they are said to average twenty dollars per tree per At this rate, sixty trees to the acre, allowing one thousand oranges as the average yield per tree, would give a gross result of twelve hundred dollars.
+The orange-trees at Los Angeles bear at from seven to ten years of age; from the age of twelve until they cease bearing they are said to average twenty dollars per tree per annum.
+At this rate, sixty trees to the acre, allowing one thousand oranges as the average yield per tree, would give a gross result of twelve hundred dollars.
 Trees, in well-kept orchards, occasionally average fifteen hundred oranges each.
 It is said that an American settler has a grove in this place containing two thousand trees, which, when sixteen years old, averaged fifteen hundred oranges per tree, and has continued to yield about the same each year since.
 Another man had a grove of sixteen hundred and fifty trees, some of which bore as many as four thousand oranges, the average being fifteen hundred to the tree.